Is Empower Retirement a Good Company?

 See Your Own Guaranteed Income Benchmark

-Even if your 401(k) or 403(b) assets remain at Empower, it can be helpful to compare your projected retirement income against guaranteed lifetime income from annuities.
-The tool below lets you model lifetime income estimates based on age, starting amount, and timing.
-Many pre-retirees use this to decide how much to keep in market-based funds inside Empower and how much to shift toward guaranteed income outside the plan.
+Even if your 401(k) or 403(b) assets remain at Empower, it can be useful to compare your projected retirement income against guaranteed lifetime income benchmarks.
+This is not about replacing your plan—it’s about understanding what a “floor” of predictable income could look like if you later decide to shift a portion of retirement assets toward principal protection and guaranteed cash flow.
+Many pre-retirees use that comparison to decide how much to keep in market-based funds inside Empower and how much to move to a more stable income bucket outside the plan.

 Who Is Empower Retirement?